sanari67/TutorialDropPack/DEPLOYMENT.md

 2. Go to [Render Dashboard](https://dashboard.render.com)
 3. Click "New +" → "Blueprint"
 4. Connect your GitHub repository
-5. Render will automatically detect the `render.yaml` file and deploy both services
+5. Render will automatically detect the `render.yaml` file and deploy the service

 ### Option 2: Manual Deployment